Yruikk/MUSO/README.md

 For the over-parameterized linear model, enter the folder ***"Linear"***, and run "RunMain.py".

-For the neural network model, enter the folder ***"Linear"***, and our code's directory structure is as follows:
+For the neural network model, enter the folder ***"NN"***, and our code's directory structure is as follows:
 ```
 .
 |-- data